breandan/kotlingrad/README.md

 ## Introduction

-Inspired by [Stalin∇](https://github.com/Functional-AutoDiff/STALINGRAD), [Autograd](https://github.com/hips/autograd), [DiffSharp](https://github.com/DiffSharp/DiffSharp), [Myia](https://github.com/mila-udem/myia), [Nexus](https://github.com/ctongfei/nexus), [Tangent](https://github.com/google/tangent), [Lantern](https://github.com/feiwang3311/Lantern) et al., Kotlin𝛁 attempts to port recent advancements in automatic differentiation (AD) to the Kotlin language.
+Inspired by [Stalin∇](https://github.com/Functional-AutoDiff/STALINGRAD), [Autograd](https://github.com/hips/autograd), [DiffSharp](https://github.com/DiffSharp/DiffSharp), [Myia](https://github.com/mila-udem/myia), [Nexus](https://github.com/ctongfei/nexus), [Tangent](https://github.com/google/tangent), [Lantern](https://github.com/feiwang3311/Lantern) et al., Kotlin∇ attempts to port recent advancements in automatic differentiation (AD) to the Kotlin language.
 AD is useful for [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and has a variety of applications in numerical optimization and machine learning.
 It also adds a number of experimental ideas, including compile-time shape-safety, algebraic expression rewriting and numerical stability checking with property-based testing.
 We aim to provide an algebraically-grounded implementation of AD for shape-safe tensor operations.
-Tensors in Kotlin𝛁 are represented as [multidimensional arrays](https://en.wikipedia.org/wiki/Tensor#As_multidimensional_arrays).
+Tensors in Kotlin∇ are represented as [multidimensional arrays](https://en.wikipedia.org/wiki/Tensor#As_multidimensional_arrays).

 ## Features

-Kotlin𝛁 currently supports the following features:
+Kotlin∇ currently supports the following features:

 * Arithmetical operations on scalars, vectors and matrices
 * Shape-safe vector and matrix algebra